Indefinite Pronouns

 In general, we both, you both, and they both are used to refer to two people or things in a sentence, while both of you, both of them, and both of us are used to modify a noun or pronoun.

-When both is used as subjects or object in a sentence, the verb that follows it should be in the plural form.
+When both is used as subjects or objects in a sentence, the verb that follows it should be in the plural form.
 This is because both refers to two things or people, which is a plural concept.

 Some examples: